Click Here for Current Production Lead Times. Up to 1 week Lead Time on Accessories.

 Leak Diagnosis

 • Make Sure it Leaks: Packrafts are very low-pressure boats and will change pressure with changes in temperature.
 In cold water, you may have to inflate your boat several times before it becomes full, the warm air from your lungs slowly cools and the boat softens.
-We call this re-inflating process “Tempering”.
+We call this re-inflating process “Tempering” (watch the how-to video here).
 Make sure the valves are snug, but not over-tight.

 • Carefully Look and Listen: